-As a teacher of modern languages, drama, deputy head responsible for teaching and learning, passion for sharing knowledge of Black history amongst other things, I will share here any good ideas I come across useful for me and anyone else.
-Of course, feel free to send your good ideas too:
+As a teacher of modern languages, drama, deputy head responsible for teaching and learning, with a keen interest in sharing good practice by visiting other schools, a passion for sharing knowledge of Black history amongst other things, I thought I would share here any good ideas I come across useful for me and anyone else.
+Of course, feel free to send your good ideas to me too:

 Good idea no. 1 – Pinterest